soleil-ica/Lima-tango-cpp/doc/LimaDetector/limadetector.rst

-ConfigurationFilePath      No              ~/lima_<serv-name>.cfg The default configuration file path ConfigurationDefaultName   No              "default"              Your default configuration name IntrumentName		   No		   ""			  The instrument name, e.g ESRF-ID02 (**\***) LimaCameraType		   Yes             N/A                    The camera type: e.g. Maxipix MaxVideoFPS		   No		   30			  Maximum value for frame-per-second NbProcessingThread         No              1                      The max number of thread for processing.
+ConfigurationFilePath      No              ~/lima_<serv-name>.cfg The default configuration file path ConfigurationDefaultName   No              "default"              Your default configuration name IntrumentName		   No		   ""			  The instrument name, e.g ESRF-ID02 (**\***) DetectorType 		   Yes             N/A                    The camera type: e.g. Maxipix MaxVideoFPS		   No		   30			  Maximum value for frame-per-second NbProcessingThread         No              1                      The max number of thread for processing.
                                                                   Can be used to improve the performance